Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/README.md

 - **View Game List**: Users can view a list of all games in the catalog.
 - **User Authentication**: Users must log in to access the application.
 - **Permissions**: Only authorized users can add, edit, or delete games (Admins and managers).
-- **Security**: Implement proper authentication and authorization mechanisms (CSRF tokens, loggin authentication).
+- **Security**: Implemented proper authentication and authorization mechanisms (CSRF tokens, loggin authentication).
 - **Usability**: UI intuitive and easy to navigate, designed for staff memebers with non technical backround.